amarefi/diverse_video_captioning/README.md

 =======
 In this thesis, we propose a method for describong short videos with diverse sentences. we use encoder-decoder framework as baseline, and use a method for embedding the sentence syntax in a vector to train the model.
 This syntex vector is either sentence length (1d vector) or POS vector(encoded with a variational auto-encoder-VAE).
 We use MSRVTT and MSVD datasets to test our method.
+Pretrained Resnet(+LSTM) and I3D networks are used for static and dynamic feature extraction
 code is available and requrements & tutorials are given below.

 requirements